 easier to update (only one target needs to be updated).
 It is also more resilient to diamond

 dependency issues: if one library depends on

 could end up with a library that tries to depend on two different versions.
 If you created a

 misleading alias to point both targets to one guava library, then the BUILD files are misleading.

-For options that you do not want to check into source control, create the configuration file
+If you want to support per-user options for your project that you do not want to check into source control, include the line

 Every directory that contains buildable files should be a package.
 If a BUILD file refers to files